-In March 2020 the NHS turned the majority of its resources towards dealing with the coronavirus pandemic.
+In March 2020 the NHS turned the majority of its resources towards dealing with the COVID-19 pandemic.
 For some, this effort was life-saving.
 For others, this shift meant that life-saving opportunities for the early detection and treatment of cancer were missed.

 With resources diverted, routine screening programmes for cancer were paused.
 Two-week wait referrals dropped by up to 80% and have still not returned to pre-pandemic levels.
-In England alone, it is estimated that there are currently over 40,000 overlooked cancer diagnoses.
+In England alone, it is estimated that there are currently over 40,000 missed cancer diagnoses.

-Some of these missed diagnoses will be due to patients’ reluctance to contact their GP with more minor symptoms at a time when the NHS has been placed under huge pressure.
+Some of these missed cancer diagnoses will be due to patients’ reluctance to contact their GP with more minor symptoms at a time when the NHS has been placed under huge pressure.

 However, you may have sought medical advice with cancer symptoms and a decision was made not to investigate, or you have found yourself waiting too long for investigative tests, or you didn’t receive an invitation to routine screening.
 As a result, your outcome may have been compromised.